 Jiro nodded.
 “Good point.”
 He got up and disappeared down the hall.
 “I’ll call the girls and tell them we’ll be late.”

-Chun and Jiro arrived at Calvin’s house to find Calvin sitting at the living room, staring into space.
+Chun and Jiro arrived at Calvin’s house to find Calvin sitting in the living room, staring into space.
 Calvin had taken his bandages off already.
 His hands seemed already healed.
 He was not someone who liked to daydream.
 Why was he looking so out of it?

 “Hey, man,” Jiro said, sitting down next to Calvin and waving a box in front of his face.
 “Look what we got for you.”